abhishekdiphu/AI_for_Medicine_Specialization_Coursera/AI in Healthcare/Project-3D_Hypocampal_segmentation/README.md

 ###### Steps :

-1. run `section3/src/deploy_scripts/route_dicoms.lua`.
+1. run server Othanac at localhost:8042 in a terminal (folllow https://docs.ohif.org/configuring/)
-2. run `section3/src/deploy_scripts/send_volume.sh`.
+2. run OHIF at localhost:3000 in another terminal (folllow https://docs.ohif.org/configuring/)
-3. run `inference_dcm.py`.
+3. run `section3/src/deploy_scripts/route_dicoms.lua`.
+4. run `section3/src/deploy_scripts/send_volume.sh`.
+5. run `inference_dcm.py "<address of the test volumes>"`.
-4. run `section3/src/deploy_scripts/start_listener.sh'.
+6. run `section3/src/deploy_scripts/start_listener.sh'.
-5. check localhost://8042 for accessing the server.
+7. check localhost://8042 for accessing the server.
-6. check localhost://3000 for accessing the OHIF viewer.
+8. check localhost://3000 for accessing the OHIF viewer.

 If you want to replicate this environment on your local machine, you will find instructions in the Project Overview concept.